Designed the first virtual museum for Valentino Garavani.

 Valentino Garavani, renowned as Valentino, is an iconic Italian fashion designer.

-The culmination of our efforts was a landmark event held at the IAC Building in New York.
-Hosted by Anne Hathaway and attended by luminaries such as Hugh Jackman, Franca Sozzani, and Amit Sood, the launch showcased our innovative virtual museum to the world.
+Premiere event held at the IAC Building in New York, Hosted by Anne Hathaway (actress) and attended by luminaries such as Hugh Jackman (actor), Franca Sozzani (editor-in-chief of Vogue Italia), and Amit Sood (Google Art Project).

 Step1: The Valentino Metaverse